 Nonprofit grants are an avenue of raising funds that many organizations bring into their fundraising strategy.
 While you’re sifting through the options to find the best fit, don’t forget about the supplemental funds you can raise with a creative and simple campaign.

-Zeffy offers nonprofits the only 100% free fundraising platform built for charitable organizations to take the guesswork out of reaching new donors and converting them with easy-to-use donation forms.
+Zeffy offers nonprofits the only 100% free fundraising platform built for charitable organizations to take the guesswork out of how you attract donors and convert them with easy-to-use donation forms.